The Queen City of Maryland

 Along the Great Allegheny Passage, you can peer into the opening to the Cumberland Bone Cave, The Western Maryland Railway Bridge over U.S. Route 40 is a truss bridge constructed around 1910 and consists of two spans, each 150 feet in length.
 Helmstetter’s Curve is a widely-sweeping arc well-known among railfans throughout the eastern United States.
 The 914-foot Brush Tunnel, shared by the Great Allegheny Passage and Western Maryland Scenic Railroad, is about five miles west of Cumberland.
 Dans Mountain, part of Dans Mountain State Park, is the highest point in Allegany County, and its peak (driveable by car) is a popular lookout point.
 Rocky Gap State Park features the bright blue water of 243-acre Lake Habeeb, supplied by Rocky Gap Run, which winds through an mile-long gorge edged by sharp cliffs, steep overlooks and a dense hemlock forest crowded with rhododendron and mountain laurel.

 Local Events and Activities

 Take a ride on the Western Maryland Scenic Railroad, which parallels the Great Allegheny Passage through the Cumberland Narrows, a scenic gorge formed by Wills Creek, and beneath Lover’s Leap, a craggy overlook nearly 1,000 feet above.
-Regular excursions take travelers and their bikes up to Frostburg via historic passenger cars, perfect for a day trip and ride back.
+Regular excursions take travelers up to Frostburg via historic passenger cars, perfect for a day trip and ride back.